Office of Financial Aid

 The Federal Direct Loan Program is available to all students regardless of family income.
 Students from higher-income families may be required to pay an in-school interest subsidy, but all other provisions of an unsubsidized loan-such as borrowing limits, repayment, etc.-are the same as a subsidized Direct Loan.

 The Federal Direct PLUS Loan Program is available to parents who are interested in borrowing to meet educational costs.
 Since this program is a part of the Federal Direct Loan Program for students, all loan transactions will be handled by the Student Loan Office at Providence College.
 Parents may borrow up to the cost of education minus any financial aid and student Direct Loans.
-Interested parents may request a PLUS Loan at www.studentloans.gov.
-PLUS Loan borrowers are subject to a credit check, and a 4% origination fee is deducted from the loan amount.
+Interested parents may apply for a PLUS Loan at www.studentloans.gov.
+PLUS Loan borrowers are subject to a credit check, and an percent origination fee is deducted from the loan amount.
 A Free Application for Federal Student Aid (FAFSA) must be filed by the student who is attending Providence College in order for the PLUS Loan to be processed.

 Helpful Financial Aid Links

 The U.S. Department of Education maintains a student portal (http://studentaid.ed.gov) that allows families to get all the information they need from just one place.
 At that site, you can access department publications such as the Student Guide and Funding Your Education, apply for a PIN, file the FAFSA on the Web, access the National Student Loan Data System (NSLDS), link to information about your state’s scholarship or grant program, link to searches for private scholarships, and much more.

 Other helpful links are:

 Fast Web Scholarship Sources